 For more information on any events listed below, please call 207-767-7299

-♢ Saturday, April 29, 2017– The South Portland Historical Society’s museum – the Cushing’s Point Museum at Bug Light Park – will open for the 2017 season.
-The museum will then be open every day from 10am to 4pm, through October 30.
-Exhibits for the 2017 season include 100 years of Shipbuilding in South Portland (sponsored by Bath Savings Institution), Lighthouses and their Keepers, the Civil War, Sardine Factories, History of Local Schools (sponsored by the Maine Mall) and South Portland's harness racing tracks.
-Also, the rotating featured exhibit for this year will cover the history of South Portland’s people ~ the rotating exhibit is being sponsored by Eaton Peabody Attorneys at Law, Town & Country Federal Credit Union, Noyes Hall & Allen Insurance, and the Marc Gup team at Keller Williams Realty.
+♢ Saturday, April 28, 2018 – The South Portland Historical Society’s museum – the Cushing’s Point Museum at Bug Light Park – will open for the 2018 season.
+The museum will then be open every day from 10am to 4pm, through the end of October.
+Exhibits for the 2018 season include 100 years of Shipbuilding in South Portland (sponsored by Bath Savings Institution), Lighthouses and their Keepers, the Civil War, Sardine Factories, History of Local Schools and South Portland's harness racing tracks.
+The featured exhibit, “Our People: At Work and Play” covers the history of South Portland’s people, and has been refreshed for 2018 will new photographs and artifacts pulled from the Society’s archives.
+The Society has been researching the history of the South Portland Police Department; findings from that research will be included in the exhibit, as well.
+The 2018 exhibit is sponsored by Eaton Peabody Attorneys at Law, Town & Country Federal Credit Union, Noyes Hall & Allen Insurance, and the Marc Gup team at Keller Williams Realty.

-♢ Saturday, May 20, 2017 – 8th annual Bug Light Kite Festival.
+♢ Saturday, May 19, 2018 – 9th annual Bug Light Kite Festival.
 11am to 4pm.
 Come join us for a day of old-fashioned, kite-flying fun at Bug Light Park!
 Members of the Noreasters Kite Club and KONE (Kites Over New England) will lend their expertise and offer many activities, including a "How to Fly a Kite" workshop, demonstrations of show kites, bol racing and a candy drop for the kids.
 The club will also have a kite hospital to help with kite assembly and fixes.
-Kites will be available for purchase in the South Portland Historical Society's museum gift shop.
+Kites will be available for purchase in two locations this year: in the South Portland Historical Society's museum gift shop (cash or credit) and in a kiosk on the field (cash only).
 The museum opens at 10am.
 There will also be food and drinks available for purchase at a barbecue fundraiser at the museum.
-Bug Light will be open to the public during the festival, as well, giving a rare chance to see the inside of the lighthouse, thanks to volunteers from the South Portland/Cape Elizabeth Rotary Club.
-11am to 4pm.
+Maine Marimba Ensemble will be playing live on the field from 11am to 1pm.

-Admission to the lecture is free for current members of the South Portland Historical Society; non-members may attend with a $10 donation.
+Admission to the program is free for current members of the South Portland Historical Society; non-members may attend with a $10 donation.
 FMI, call the Society at 767-7299.

-♢ Tuesday, July 4, 2017 – Come join the fun at Bug Light Park where the South Portland Historical Society will host its 10th annual 4th of July event - the Independence Day Classic Car Show and Barbecue.
+♢ Wednesday, July 4, 2018 – Come join the fun at Bug Light Park where the South Portland Historical Society will host its 11th annual 4th of July event - the Independence Day Classic Car Show, presented by Yankee Ford.
 The museum will open at 10am and the barbecue will start at 11am.
 Hot dogs, hamburgers, veggie burgers, sausage sandwiches and more will be available for reasonable prices, with proceeds to benefit the museum.
 Come bring your lawn chair or blanket and enjoy lunch with us!
 At 12 noon, we will witness a fiery and patriotic reading of the Declaration of Independence by our own “Benjamin Franklin”.

 From 11am to 2pm, there will also be a display of vintage and classic cars on the lawn across from the museum.
 If you have an old car, you are welcome to join us; call 767-7299 for more information.